thorGabe123/MLOps/reports/README.md

 > *costing the most was ... due to ...*
 >
 > Answer:

-Student s232909 ued $18.6 credits,..., compute engine service was the most expensive one.
---- question 24 fill here ---
+Student s232855 used $22.7, s232909 used $18.6 credits, s194638 used $2.63, s203861 used $0.95 credits, and the service that cost the most was the compute engine service.
+These credits are all in association with GCP.

 ## Overall discussion of project